jrosen48/utk-homepage/content/post/2021-04-09-the-ups-and-downs-of-parenting-summarizing-an-up/index.md

 harder, in many ways, than driving, and gearing up to get ready is a bit of a slog, but... it was fun.

 ![](images/PXL_20210323_131910138.PORTRAIT.jpg)

+I don't have much to add - just a chance to plant a flag and say that everyday things - a busy conference week - can be augmented by parenting, in addition to and in the context of all of the sick kiddos, weeks being up at night with no sleep, and not paying enough attention to my little one while trying to work in the morning/evening...